wp-plugins/updraftplus/readme.txt

 UpdraftPlus supports resuming backup runs right from the beginning, so that it does not need to do everything in a single go; but this has limits.
 If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then go into the "Expert settings" and reduce the size at which zip files are split (versions 1.6.53 onwards).
 UpdraftPlus is known to successfully back up websites that run into the multiple-gigabytes on web servers that are not resource-starved.

-= Will you support Windows Live SkyDrive? =
+= Will you support Windows Live OneDrive (f.k.a.
+SkyDrive)? =

-No. Microsoft forbid the use of SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").
+No. Microsoft forbid the use of OneDrive/SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").

 = Any known bugs ? =